-Truth, Reconciliation, Indigenous Ministry
+Truth, Reconciliation, & Indigenous Ministry

-Our diocese seeks to live into the Truth and Reconciliation Commission’s 94 calls to action and confront the ways in which it has embodied colonial attitudes.
+Our diocese seeks to live into the Truth and Reconciliation Commission of Canada: Calls to Action and confront how the Anglican Church of Canada has embodied colonial attitudes.

 In 2008, the Anglican Church of Canada joined the federal government and four other denominations to establish the Truth and Reconciliation Commission (TRC) under court order through the Residential Schools Settlement Agreement.

 In a first-of-its kind appointment, our former Bishop, Michael Bird, named Valerie Kerr as Archdeacon for Truth, Reconciliation, and Indigenous ministry.
 Archdeacon Val is charged with supporting the Bishop to implement the Anglican Church of Canada’s commitment to truth and reconciliation in the Diocese of Niagara.

 For more information contact The Venerable Valerie Kerr, Archdeacon for Truth, Reconciliation and Indigenous Ministry by email.